 Please pray for Muslims to meet Jesus during Ramadan.
 Ramadan started 3.5 weeks ago on March 22 and it ends this Thursday evening April 20, 2023.
 It is the month of the Islamic calendar in which Muslims fast from eating and drinking from sunrise to sundown.

 It’s not yet 4am and the Muslim call to prayer rings out in my hometown of Antalya, Turkey.

 Every neighborhood in our city has at least one mosque, so all can hear the call to prayer.
 In some places, a drummer also pounds on his drum as he marches through the streets, making sure everyone wakes-up.
 He’s a real live human alarm clock.

 It’s now the month of Ramadan.
-Muslims all over the world are fasting from sunrise (around 5:30 am) to sunset (around 8:30 pm) for 30 days, this year from May 26 to June 24.
+Muslims all over the world are fasting from sunrise (around 5:30 am) to sunset (around 8:30 pm) for 30 days.

 The days are long and hot without food or water.
 So this early morning wake-up call is a chance to eat and drink before the daily fast begins.

 The purpose of fasting during the month of Ramadan for Muslims is to develop the quality of righteousness.
 Not only should Muslims abstain from food and drink during daylight hours, they are also supposed to be intentional about refraining from sinful deeds, thoughts and desires.
 At the same time, there should be an outward expression of good character such as generosity, patience, and purity.
 Fasting is meant to protect individuals from sin and ultimately the punishment of God.

 There may be self-control and even good accomplished in a works-based religion, such as Islam, but there is no freedom.